 Marshall MG Gold Series

 These amps come in different sizes and power ratings.
-There are small versions that make good practice amps, and powerful gig-worthy versions meant for performance onstage.
-Fender, Marshall and Peavey have all of those bases covered with a variety of amps.
+There are small versions that make good practice amps, and powerful gig-worthy versions meant for performing onstage.
+Fender, Marshall, and Peavey have all of those bases covered with a variety of amps.

-- Marshall Code Series: The Code Series is relatively new to the modeling amp scene, but has been met with much fanfare.
+The Code Series is relatively new to the modeling amp scene but has been met with much fanfare.
 These are amps features some powerful editing capabilities, and tones that revolve around classic Marshall amps and sounds.
-They are controllable via your smartphone using Marshall’s Gateway app, and interface with Marshall’s website.
+They are controllable via your smartphone using Marshall’s Gateway app and interface with Marshall’s website.

-- Fender Mustang GT Series: Fender is now several generations into their modeling amp lineup with the Mustang GT Series.
+Fender is now several generations into their modeling amp lineup with the Mustang GT Series.
 The Mustang Series has been excellent so far, and the innovations in the GT lineup take it to another level.
-The Mustang GTs are Bluetooth and WiFi equipped, for sharing tones and interfacing with your smartphone through the Fender Tone app.
+The Mustang GTs are Bluetooth and WiFi-equipped, for sharing tones and interfacing with your smartphone through the Fender Tone app.

-- Peavey Vypyr Series: Peavey’s Vypyr VIP Series is a little different than many modeling amps.
-For one thing, it is intended for use not only with electric guitar but also with acoustic guitar and bass, and has several models for each.
+Peavey’s Vypyr VIP Series is a little different than many modeling amps.
+For one thing, it is intended for use not only with electric guitar but also with acoustic guitar and bass and has several models for each.
 The other thing that’s different is it uses Peavey’s TransTube solid-state distortion instead of digital.
 Don’t worry – those interested in the tech side of things can still hook their Vypyr to their computer for all those geeky bells and whistles.